matsui528/rii/docs/source/tutorial.rst

 (`nanopq.PQ <https://nanopq.readthedocs.io/en/latest/source/api.html#product-quantization-pq>`_ or
 `nanopq.OPQ <https://nanopq.readthedocs.io/en/latest/source/api.html#optimized-product-quantization-opq>`_)
 needs to be prepared.
+This codec will be used to encode/decode vectors.
 Note that PQ refers to the usual Product Quantization [Jegou11]_.
-OPQ means Optimized Product Quantization [Ge14]_, which is little bit slower for encoding/searching but slightly more accurate.
+OPQ means Optimized Product Quantization [Ge14]_, which is an extended version of PQ.
+Compared to PQ, OPQ is little bit slower for encoding/searching but slightly more accurate.

 .. code-block:: python